veracity/veracity-quickstart-samples/CONTRIBUTING.md

 Here are some important resources:

   * [Veracity Developers Documentation](https://developer.veracity.com\docs) tells you where we are,
-  * [Our roadmap](https://developers.veracity.com/blog) we post as soon as we get updates
   * Bugs?
 [Issue tracker](https://github.com/veracity/veracity-quickstart-samples/issues) is where to report them on github code.